LiskHQ/lisk-docs/docs/building-on-lisk/using-oracle-data/tellor.md

     error NoValueRetrieved(uint256 timestamp);

     /**
-     * @dev the constructor sets the Tellor address and the ETH queryId
+     * @dev the constructor sets the Tellor address and the ETH and LSK queryIds
      * @param _tellorOracle is the address of the Tellor oracle */ constructor (address payable _tellorOracle) UsingTellor(_tellorOracle) {